bobbylcraig/bobbylcraig.github.io/_posts/2025-01-12-on-waking-up-early.md

 It's hard not to notice how much the world around us has changed.
 In a society that's constantly connected and moving at a fast pace, the idea of waking up early has become somewhat countercultural.
 Many people often sleep in until 10 am.
 While that works for some, I find that I feel more productive and peaceful when I wake up early.
 Early mornings give me the space I need to think, reflect, and get a head start on the day.

-It's not just about getting ahead, though.
+It's not just about getting ahead, though—at least not for me.
 Waking up early can offer a sense of calm.
 There's something about those quiet hours that feels almost sacred.
 It's a time for personal reflection, for setting the tone of the day before the world rushes in.
-And it's not just me who thinks this way.
-Thomas Jefferson, one of the earliest advocates of an early start, once wrote to his friend Peter Carr, "The most valuable of all talents is that of never using two words when one will do."
-This succinct way of thinking is something I've come to appreciate in my own early mornings—fewer distractions, more clarity.

 ## Waking Up Early as a Cultural Shift

 As I look around, though, I can't help but think about how waking up early fits into a larger cultural context.
 The pressure to be productive and efficient has never been greater.
 Social media, online articles, and gurus preaching productivity hacks fill our feeds, making us feel as though we should always be maximizing every second of our day.
 There's a certain rush to it all, but waking up early can offer a counterbalance to that constant push.
 It's an opportunity to slow down before the world catches up.

-That said, it's important to note that not everyone benefits from waking up early.
-For adolescents, early school start times have been linked to poor performance, weight gain, and even increased alcohol consumption, according to the American Academy of Pediatrics.
-While I'm not in a position to argue the nuances of this study, I do think it's a reminder that waking up early isn't a one-size-fits-all solution.
+That said, people also aren't interchangeable.
+Teenagers, in particular, often get run through early start times that don't line up well with how they sleep—and organizations like the [American Academy of Pediatrics](https://www.aap.org/) have argued for later school start times with health and performance in mind.
+I'm not here to litigate school policy; I just think it's a useful reminder that "wake up earlier" isn't a universal moral imperative.

 ## Finding Your Own Rhythm